sitamgithub-MSIT/paligemma2-docci-litserve/README.md

 3. Open a new terminal window.
 4. Run the client: `python client.py`

-Now, you can see the output of the model based on the input request.
-The model will generate caption for the images provided in the `images` folder in selected language.
+Now, you can see the model's output based on the input request.
+The model will generate captions in the selected language for the images provided in the `images` folder.

 **Note**: You need a Hugging Face access token to run the application.
 You can get the token by signing up on the Hugging Face website and creating a new token from the settings page.
 After getting the token, you can set it as an environment variable `ACCESS_TOKEN` in your system by creating a `.env` file in the project's root directory.
 Check the `.env.example` file for reference.

 ## Usage

 The project can be used to serve the PaliGemma2 family of models using LitServe.
-It particularly allows you to input an image and select a language to generate a caption.
-This suggests potential use cases in image captioning, video captioning, and other multimodal applications.
+It particularly allows you to input an image and select a language to generate a caption, suggesting potential use cases in photo, video, and other multimodal applications.

 ## Contributing